 - Access.
 You may access the information we hold about you at any time via your profile/account or by contacting us directly.

 - Amend.
 You can also contact us to update or correct any inaccuracies in your data.

 - Move.
 Your data is portable – i.e., you have the flexibility to move your data to other service providers as you wish.

 - Erase and forget.
 In certain situations, for example, when the information we hold about you is no longer relevant or is incorrect, you can request that we erase your data.

 If you wish to exercise any of these rights, please contact us using the details in Section 17 below.
 In your request, please make clear: (i) what personal data is concerned; and (ii) which of the above rights you would like to enforce.
 For your protection, we may only implement requests concerning the personal data associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable and in any event within one month of your request.
 Please note that we may need to retain certain information for record keeping purposes or to complete any transactions that you began before requesting such change or deletion.

 We are committed to resolve any complaints about our collection or use of your data.
-If you would like to make a complaint regarding this Policy or our practices concerning your data, please contact us at admin@mindlabneuroscience com.
+If you would like to make a complaint regarding this Policy or our practices concerning your data, please contact us.
 We will reply to your complaint as soon as we can and in any event, within 45 days.
 We hope to resolve any complaint brought to our attention; however, if you feel that your complaint has not been adequately resolved, you reserve the right to contact your local data protection supervisory authority.